Back

 • In 2022-2023, over half of Mississippi public schools offering AP Physics 1 did so through the Program, as did the only schools serving Mississippi’s 20 most impoverished districts that offered AP Physics or Computer Science Principles.

 • The Advanced STEM Access Program also stands out nationally.
 In 2022-2023, College Board authorized over 20,000 classes in AP Physics, Biology, and Computer Science.
-However, in the 50 rural school districts with the nation’s highest poverty rates, the only schools in any state that offered AP Physics, and most that offered AP Biology or Computer Science, did so through the Program.
+However, in the 50 rural school districts with the nation’s highest poverty rates, the only schools in any state that offered AP Physics, and most that offered AP Biology, AP Computer Science Principles, or AP Statistics, did so through the Program.

 • Students in the Advanced STEM Access Program quantifiably benefit.
 Mississippi State University reported that students at the summer program “achieved dramatic gains in substantive understanding of course content.”